 Cobalt History on CCW Properties

-In addition to the Castle Silver Mine profitably operated by Agnico Eagle Mining up until the late 1980’s, the Company also has 100% ownership of the Beaver and Violet cobalt silver mine properties located near the historic Castle silver cobalt mine property.
-Roughly 300,000 pounds of cobalt was mined from Castle over the years, see August 3rd 2015 Technical Report with the Beaver mine property having historical documented cobalt production of another 140,000 pounds.
-Although cobalt has been in the news as the price continues to head up, work related to cobalt on these properties dates to 2011 when drill hole CA11-09 returned 1.44% cobalt over 0.12 metres (0.39 feet) at Castle plus CA11-08 returned 6,476 grams (188.8 ounces) of silver per tonne over 3.09 metres (10.138 feet) including 0.91% cobalt over 0.45 metres (1.48 feet) also at Castle.
+In addition to the Castle Silver Mine profitably operated by Agnico Eagle Mining in the 1980’s, the Company also has 100% ownership of the Beaver and Violet cobalt silver mine properties located near the historic Castle silver cobalt mine property.
+Roughly 300,000 pounds of cobalt was mined from Castle over the years, see August 3rd 2015 Technical Report with Beaver having historical documented cobalt production of another 140,000 pounds.
+Although cobalt shortages have been in the news as the price continues to rise, work related to cobalt at Castle began in 2011.
+Drill hole CA11-09 returned 1.44% cobalt over 0.12 metres (0.39 feet) and CA11-08 returned 6,476 grams (188.8 ounces) of silver per tonne over 3.09 metres (10.138 feet) including 0.91% cobalt over 0.45 metres (1.48 feet).

 In February 2013, metallurgical tests on samples from the Beaver mine property were released.
-The Company’s geological consultant hand cobbed 400 kilograms of cobalt-nickel sulphide material from the historic waste pile at Beaver.
-A 20-kilogram sample was used in a test program, with an average calculated assay of 7.98% cobalt, 3.98% nickel and 1,246 g/t silver.
+Four hundred kilograms of cobalt-nickel sulphide material was hand cobbed from the historic waste pile with a 20-kilogram sample used in a test program showing an average calculated assay of 7.98% cobalt, 3.98% nickel and 1,246 g/t silver.
 Combined gravity-flotation recoveries from the limited test program yielded 64.2% for cobalt, 61.2% for nickel and 92.0% for silver.

-Results from bench-scale metallurgical flotation and gravity test work press released January 31, 2017 showed silver and cobalt recoveries of 98.5% and 70.5% respectively with an extremely high concentrate grade of 11,876 grams per tonne silver and 10.5% cobalt produced using a simple flotation process.
-The mineralized-material surface rock sample was a composite collected from the waste pile assaying 2,064 grams per tonne silver and 5.62% cobalt at the Beaver mine property.
+More recently, results from bench-scale metallurgical flotation and gravity test work press released January 31, 2017 showed silver and cobalt recoveries of 98.5% and 70.5% respectively with an extremely high concentrate grade of 11,876 grams per tonne silver and 10.5% cobalt produced using a simple flotation process.
+The mineralized-material surface sample was a composite collected from a waster pile at Beaver assaying 2,064 grams per tonne silver and 5.62% cobalt.
 Read the entire press release here Castle metallurgy results news release revised January 31 2017

-Then in July 2017 in a demonstration of Canada Cobalt’s underground advantage, an 82‐kilogram sample of vein material from the first level of the Castle mine property at Gowganda was crushed to ‐10 mesh, blended and assayed, returning 1.48% cobalt, 5.7 g/t gold and 46.3 g/t silver.
-On July 19th, it was announced that SGS Lakefield had produced a 14.8% cobalt concentrate from recently sampled material from the first level of the Castle mine property.
+The following month, in an early demonstration of Canada Cobalt’s underground advantage, an 82‐kilogram sample of vein material from the first level adit at Castle was crushed to ‐10 mesh, blended and assayed, returning 1.48% cobalt, 5.7 g/t gold and 46.3 g/t silver.
+On July 19th, it was announced that SGS Lakefield had produced a 14.8% cobalt concentrate from that sample.

-On November 13, 2017 the results from an exploratory surface drill program 200 meters from the adit at the Castle mine property were released.
-Mineralization was intersected in every hole highlighted by 1.55% cobalt, 0.65% nickel, 0.61 g/t Au and 8.8 g/t Ag over 0.65 meters at a very shallow depth (3.85 meters to 4.50 meters) in hole CA-17-16.
-It has been asserted and again evidenced that historical operators overlooked the potential for cobalt, gold and base metals at the historic Castle mine property preferring only to focus on the extraction of high-grade silver.
+On November 13, 2017 the results from an exploratory surface drill program 200 meters from the Castle adit were released with mineralization intersected in every hole highlighted by 1.55% cobalt, 0.65% nickel, 0.61 g/t Au and 8.8 g/t Ag over 0.65 meters at a shallow depth (3.85 meters to 4.50 meters) in hole CA-17-16.
+It has been asserted and again evidenced that historical operators purposely overlooked the cobalt, gold and base metals at Castle with a sole focus on the extraction of high-grade silver.

-On December 8, 2017 results from the Beaver mine property were released also showing high-grade cobalt from three composite samples collected from select hand cobbed material at surface.
-The averages came in at 4.68% cobalt, 46.9 g/t silver and 3.09% nickel from the 38.7 kg samples combined weight.
+On December 8, 2017 results from the Beaver mine property were released which also showed high-grade cobalt.
+Three composite samples weighing 38.7 kg were collected from select hand cobbed material at surface with averages coming in at 4.68% cobalt, 46.9 g/t silver and 3.09% nickel.

-The most recent cobalt news on March 16, 2018, from a selected bulk sample from the floor of the first level of the mine, crushed, blended and assayed by SGS Lakefield, returned 2.46% cobalt, 1.0% nickel and 6,173 g/t silver (198.5 ounces per tonne).
+Then on March 16, 2018, material from a selected bulk sample from the floor of the first level at Castle was crushed, blended and assayed by SGS Lakefield, returning 2.46% cobalt, 1.0% nickel and 6,173 g/t silver (198.5 ounces per tonne).
 Native silver was not included in that pulp assay.
-A metallic screen fire assay was performed on the native silver, producing a head grade of 818,254 g/t (26,307 ounces per tonne).
+A metallic screen fire assay was performed on the native silver, producing a head grade of 818,254 g/t (26,307 ounces/ton).